info201-au2018/a6-server-madross15/README.md

 *Pro tip:* For Windows machines especially, there is no `Rscript` command by default, unless you set certain environment variables.
-Either set it with a PATH in your local enviroment or run the script in RStudio.
+Either set it with a PATH in your local enviroment or `source` the script in RStudio console.

 1. Select the observations for North America.
 You don't have to use the exact geographical borders, just broad latitude/longitude boundaries will do.

-1. Select only observations for July 1960, July 1987, July 2014.
+1. Select only observations for June 1960, June 1986, June 2014.

+3. In order to conserve the server's memory, delete the original full dataset (you used for fitering years and area) from memory (check the `rm` function).

 1. Make the maps: plot the longitude versus latitude, and color the tiles according to temperature or precipitation.
 Do this for all